-If your functional currency is not the U.S. dollar, you make all income tax determinations in your functional currency and translate the results, such as income or loss, into U.S. dollars at the end of your tax year to report on your income tax return.
+If your functional currency is not the U.S. dollar, make all income tax determinations in your functional currency.
+At the end of the year, translate the results, such as income or loss, into U.S. dollars to report on your income tax return.